twpayne/chezmoi/docs/HOWTO.md

     {{ (onepassword "<uuid>").details.password }}

-Documents can be retreived with:
+Documents can be retrieved with:

     {{- onepasswordDocument "uuid" -}}